Ernyoke/ervin-szilagyi-static-site/src/articles/building-super-slim-containerized-lambdas-revisited.md

 [^4]: [Docker Docs - Create a minimal base image using scratch](https://docs.docker.com/build/building/base-images/#create-a-minimal-base-image-using-scratch)
 [^5]: [Unbounded Spigot Algorithms for the Digits of Pi - Jeremy Gibbons](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/spigot.pdf)
 [^6]: [GitHub Repository for AWS Lambda Python Runtime Interface Client](https://github.com/aws/aws-lambda-python-runtime-interface-client)
-[^7]: [New for AWS Lambda – Container Image Support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) - in the blogpost is Danilo gives an example for Python 3.9.
+[^7]: [New for AWS Lambda – Container Image Support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) - in the blogpost Danilo gives an example for Python 3.9.
 Based on his Dockerfile, I updated mine to use Python 3.11.
 At first glance, this should have been pretty easy to do, but I still had to track down dependencies (`libexecinfo-dev`) that got removed from newer version of Alpine images.
 [^8]: [Deploy Python Lambda functions with container images](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions)